Richard North Patterson: Writing career

 Balance of Power (2003) confronted one of America's most divisive issues—gun violence—and was chosen by USA Today as its book of the month selection for November.
 Conviction (2005) focused on the law and politics of capital punishment.
 Exile (2007) dealt with the Israeli-Palestinian conflict and was nominated for South Africa's leading literary award.
 The Race (2007) concerned a dramatic campaign for president, and Eclipse (2009) dealt with human rights, Africa, and the geopolitics of oil.
 The Spire (2009) was a novel of psychological suspense, and In the Name of Honor (2010) portrays a military court martial for murder, and a legal defense based on PTSD.
-The Devil’s Light (2011) is an exhaustively researched depiction of the world of espionage and the potential for nuclear terrorism, focused on an Al Qaeda plot to steal a nuclear bomb from Pakistan in order to destroy a major western city.
+The Devil's Light (2011) is an exhaustively researched depiction of the world of espionage and the potential for nuclear terrorism, focused on an Al Qaeda plot to steal a nuclear bomb from Pakistan in order to destroy a major western city.

 Patterson's twentieth novel, Fall From Grace (2012), a family drama set on Martha's Vineyard, became his sixteenth New York Times bestseller.
 Its prequel, Loss of Innocence (2013), is a coming-of-age novel set in the tumultuous year of 1968.
 Its sequel, Eden In Winter (2014), concluded the trilogy.
-His first novel in nine years, 'Trial', will be published in June 2023.
+His first novel in nine years, 'Trial, was published in 2023..

 Between September 2015 and May 2021, Patterson devoted his time to political commentary.
 During the 2015-2016 presidential campaign, Patterson was a contributing opinion writer for the Huffington Post, with a focus on politics and international affairs, as well as a guest commentator on television and podcasts.
 His book about that campaign, "Fever Swamp", was published in January 2017.
 Between 2017 and 2019, he was a columnist for the Boston Globe and HuffPost.
 Between March 2019 and May 2021, he was a columnist for The Bulwark, writing longer essays on politics, law, public policy and geopolitics.

+In 2025, Patterson serialized on Substack his book-length essay America On The Precipice, describing the multiple tributaries of America's descent into authoritarianism.
+Fall, 2026 will mark the publication of his 25th book, Tripwires: 13 Post-Millennial Moments That Menaced American Democracy – and How to Reclaim It.